heikkipora/gitlab-radiator/README.md

 - `gitlabs / ignoreArchived` - Ignore archived projects.
 Default value is `true`
 - `groupSuccessfulProjects` - If set to `true` projects with successful pipeline status are grouped by namespace.
 Projects with other pipeline statuses are still rendered seperately.
 Default value is `false`.
 - `horizontal` - If set to `true` jobs are ordered horizontally to stages.
 Default value is `false`.
+- `rotateRunningPipelines` - If set to `true` all currently running pipelines are rotated in view.
+Default value is `false`.
 - `auth / username` - Enables HTTP basic authentication with the defined username and password.
 - `auth / password` - Enables HTTP basic authentication with the defined username and password.
 - `projectsOrder` - Array of project attributes to use for sorting projects.
 Default value is `['name']` (available attributes are `status, name, id, nameWithoutNamespace, group`).